zdchan/artigrasp/docs/INSTALLATION.md

 All the environments are run from this raisimGymTorch folder.

+Note that every time you change the environment.hpp, you need to run `python setup.py develop` again to build the environments.

 You should be all set now.
 Last thing to do is acquire an activation key for the simulator.

 ## Activation Key